 - 3/4 teaspoon salt

-- sea salt for sprinkling optional but so good!
+- flaky sea salt for sprinkling optional but so good!

-- Add vanilla extract and stir.
+- Add eggs and vanilla extract and stir well.

 - Bake on 350F (175C) for 10-12 minutes or until edges are just beginning to turn golden brown (cookies should still be quite soft when you remove them from the oven, and may even appear slightly underbaked in center).